 The Best Burgers in Sydney

-Taking the kids out for burgers goes back generations, but there is no need to settle for typical fast food fare, now that there are family-friendly restaurants with seriously tasty burgers popping up all over Sydney.
-Next time you treat the kids to a burger make it a treat for yourself as well, with our top ten burgers in Sydney.
+Taking the kids out for burgers goes back generations, but there is no need to settle for typical fast-food fare, now that there are burger joints popping up all over Sydney, serving seriously tasty diner food that draws foodie families and hipsters in equal measures.
+Next time you treat the kids to a burger make it a treat for yourself as well, with our best burgers in Sydney.

 The Milk Bar by Café Ish, Redfern

-Start by choosing from eight burgers then add your choice of topping (basically the salad part) to create your perfect burger.
-With everything from a classic cheeseburger to Korean fried chicken there is a burger for everyone.
+Choose one of eight burgers, then add your choice of topping (basically the salad part) to create your perfect combo.
+With everything from a classic cheeseburger to Korean fried chicken, there is a burger for everyone.
 There are smaller dishes like mac’n’cheese if you have little kids that couldn’t finish a whole burger, although you could always finish it for them!
+The meat is sustainably sourced and free-range and they make all the milkshake syrups themselves.
 You can’t come to The Milk Bar and not try one of the deservedly famous shakes, but with 18 to choose from you may need to come back more than once.
-Prices are pretty reasonable too, with a cheeseburger, chips and a shake deal for just $17.50.
-The meat is sustainable sourced and free-range and they make all the milkshake syrups themselves.
 An old-fashioned jukebox and arcade game table are a fun addition for the kids too.

 Chur Burger, Surry Hills, Rooty Hill & Sydney City

 When Chur Burger opened in Surry Hills, it caused a revolution.
-One of the early diner-style burger bars selling top notch burgers, Chur Burger was the word, and the burger on everyone’s lips.
+One of the early diner-style burger bars selling top-notch burgers, Chur Burger was the word and the burger on everyone’s lips.
 But they haven’t let the fame go to their heads.
-Their succulent burgers are still only $10-$12 and you can get a burger, fries and a milkshake for $15.
+Their succulent burgers are still top quality and good value.
 Although not specifically aimed at families, burger lovers of all ages are welcomed.
-They also have a Chur Express in the city and two shops in Brisbane.
-Having made it to just about every “best burgers” list around, if you haven’t tried on of their burgers yet, you owe it to yourself to go.
+They also have an outlet at Rooty Hill RSL, a Chur Express at the airport and a Melbourne store.
+Having made it to just about every 'best burgers' list around, if you haven’t tried one of their burgers, you owe it to yourself to go!

 This inconspicuous cafe and grocer is a local favourite, supporting the inner west's organic and ethical businesses.
 The Big Kahuna Burger at LABLD is basically a cheeseburger on steroids with an injection of tequila jalapeno aioli - and yes even the kids give this burger the thumbs up.
 If you'd rather have this all to yourself you can always ply them with free babycinos - we think this cafe is most egg-cellent.